-What to Do at Your Current Job to Make Your Next Job Change a Success
+How to Make Your Next Job Change a Success

 Most of us likely feel grateful that changing jobs is a temporary occupation.
 Once you land a new position, you can turn off email alerts about jobs in your field and stop writing cover letters.
 But, even if you’re happily employed at a stable company, or just landed a new position, there’s still plenty you can do to make your next job search easier.

-Seven Things You Can Do Now to Make Your Next Job Change a Success
+Making Your Next Job Change a Success

 From writing down accomplishments (to make resume updates easier later on) to broadening your network, there’s plenty you can do while in your current position to make your next job search easier.
 Here are seven strategies to try.